Bellardita-Laboratory/DataOrganizationTool/README.md

 ## How to run
 After installing the required libraries (via ```pip install -r requirements.txt```), launch the `Window.py` file.

+## Parameters
+- Side keyword: keyword contained only in the name of the side view CSV files
+- Ventral keyword: keyword contained only in the name of the ventral view CSV files

+- X name delimiters: Values just before and just after the name of the X in all the file names, used to extract it

 ## Arborescence created

 ```bash